 The FEIE allows a US citizen or green card holder who lives and works outside the United States to completely eliminate US income tax on up to about $100,000 of “foreign earned income” each year.
-(The exact amount is tied to inflation and so varies each year—it’s $101,300 for 2016.)

 For a married couple, the FEIE applies to each spouse separately.
-So, each spouse mush separately meet the tests described below, and they can each exclude up to about $100,000 of their own foreign earned income.
+So, each spouse must separately meet the tests described below, and they can each exclude up to about $100,000 of their own foreign earned income.

 Income to which the FEIE Applies

 The FEIE only applies to “foreign earned income,” which is income from services you perform while you live outside the United States.
 Earned income includes wages, salary, and bonuses you earn as an employee or an independent contractor.

 The above is the only requirement for income to qualify as foreign earned income.
 So, it doesn’t matter if

 - you work for a US company or clients who live in the US,